yewsiang/botmother/README.md

 Ask question > Collect answers > Allow voting > Send votes, answers and answerer reputation/gamification information to question asker > Select correct answer > Store in Q&A bank

+# Machine Learning Methods
+When a user asks a question, we return the **most relevant answer** as indicated by our current machine learning models.
+As users rate these answers, the model improves to predict better answers for questions over time.